TechnoConserve/seed_database/README.md

 Contact table will now have an attribute called “address” that will return the address associated with that Contact.

-Now to create the relationship between the Contact and Institution table.
-Add the following to the Institution table:
+Now to create the relationship between the Contact and Entity table.
+Add the following to the Entity table:
 ```python
     contacts = db.relationship('Contact', backref='institute')
 ```